Fethullah Gülen: Extradition request, U.S.–Turkey tensions

 Shortly after the botched coup attempt of 15 July 2016, the Turkish government stated that the coup attempt had been organized by Gülen and/or his movement.
 Turkish prime minister Binali Yıldırım in late July 2016 told The Guardian: "Of course, since the leader of this terrorist organisation is residing in the United States, there are question marks in the minds of the people whether there is any U.S. involvement or backing.
 So America from this point on should really think how they will continue to cooperate with Turkey, which is a strategic ally for them in the region and world."
 Gülen, who denied any involvement in the coup attempt and denounced it, has in turn accused Erdoğan of "turning a failed putsch into a slow-motion coup of his own against constitutional government."

 On 19 July, an official request had been sent to the U.S. for the extradition of Fethullah Gülen.
 On 23 July 2016, Turkey formally submitted a formal extradition request accompanied by certain documents as supporting evidence.
 Senior U.S. officials said this evidence pertained to certain pre-coup alleged subversive activities.

 On 19 September, Turkish government officials met with retired US Army Lt.
 General Mike Flynn, former CIA Director James Woolsey, and others to discuss legal and potentially illegal ways such as enforced disappearance for removing Gülen from the US.
 In March 2017, Flynn registered as a foreign agent for his 2016 lobbying work on behalf of the government of Turkey.

 Rudy Giuliani privately urged Donald Trump in 2017 to extradite Gülen.

+All Hizmet's schools, foundations and other entities in Turkey have been closed by the Turkish government following the 2016 Turkish coup d'état attempt.
 In addition, the Turkish government reportedly sought to pressure a number of foreign governments into shutting down schools and medical facilities allegedly associated with the Gülen movement including in Pakistan, Somalia, Germany, Indonesia, Nigeria and Kenya.
 In Somalia, two large schools and a hospital linked to the movement have been shut down following a request by the Turkish administration.
 Albania and Bosnia have also seen requests by Turkey to close or investigate Gülen-linked schools.